 A-level mathematics provides you with a broad range of skills in problem solving, logical reasoning and flexible thinking.
 This leads to careers that are exciting, challenging and diverse in nature.

 As part of the course at Hornsea you will have the opportunity to study a wide variety of topics which are well supported by all staff within the department.
-There is also a yearly trip to Amsterdam that is open to both year 12 and year 13 students.
+There is also a yearly trip to Europe that is open to both year 12 and year 13 students.

 A-level mathematics is one of the most useful qualifications you can gain; it can open doors to many degree courses and occupations.
 People with maths qualifications can go into: accounting, medicine, engineering, forensic pathology, finance, business, consultancy, teaching,